 Police said the incident started with an attempted traffic stop in Opa-Locka.
 They said Dumel sped northbound on I-95 exiting on Ives Dairy Road, then headed west on the overpass, where police said they stopped the pursuit.
 Dumel then got back on to I-95 in the southbound lanes but headed north.
 That is when the deadly accident happened.

 Another police chase ended without victims in the same area.
-A high-speed chase involving a taxi cab and authorities in Miramar, Florida, ended after the driver of the cab leaped out of the car and ran.
-The man was knocked to the ground by an unmarked car as he fled, and officers on foot took him into custody.
+An over-speed chase that involves a taxi and law enforcement in Miramar, Florida, ended because the driver got out of the car to escape.
+That person was knocked down by an unmarked car as he ran, and the officers on duty arrested him.